• Skip to primary navigation

 #4 Brew For 12 Hours (probably longer)

-Place the brewer in the refrigerator for at least 12 hours.
+Place the brewer in the refrigerator or countertop for at least 12 hours.
 If it is too weak, you can extend the brew time another 6-12 hours.
 Do a quick taste test before proceeding to the next step.
-My best results have been from doing a 24-hour brew and periodically doing a gentle rocking during the brewing.
+My best results have been from doing a 24-hour brew and periodically doing a gentle rocking motion during the brewing.
 If it is still too weak for your liking, don’t fill the bottle completely full of water.
 If it ends up being too strong, just add the water back!

 cold-brew-brewing